-Figure 2: Six Distinctive Software/Hardware Architectures for Data Analytics
+Figure 2.
+Six Distinctive Software/Hardware Architectures for Data Analytics

-(Point to Point) Communication following the Apache projects Hadoop, Spark and Giraph which focus on these cases.
+Note that we separate Map-Collective [26, 27] and Map-(Point to Point) Communication following the Apache projects Hadoop, Spark and Giraph which focus on these cases.
 These programming models or runtimes differ in communication style (bandwidth versus latency), application abstraction (key-value versus graph), possible scheduling or load-balancing.
 HPC with MPI suggests that one could integrate categories 11.3 and 11.4 into a single environment.
-This approach is illustrated by the Harp plug-in for Hadoop which supports both models [27].
-We recently added the map-streaming architecture of Table 11.5 and Figure 2b); recall that Table 2 listed 41 streaming applications in the 51 use cases.
+This approach is illustrated by the Harp plug-in for Hadoop which supports both models [28].
+We recently added the map-streaming architecture of Table 11.5 and Fig. 2b); recall that Table 2 listed 41 streaming applications in the 51 use cases.